tardate/LittleArduinoProjects/Electronics101/FM/ThreeStageTransmitter/README.md

 After adding another 33pF C9 in parallel (effectively 66pF), I moved the transmission to a much clearer 79.8MHz.

 Output power is very good - easily transmits around my house.
-The microphoneis very sensitive, and the pre-amp is fairly high gain.
+The microphone is very sensitive, and the pre-amp is fairly high gain.
 Loud sounds close to the microphone can be quite distorted/clipped.

 ## Construction

-A strip of copper PCB is the positive rail that the circuit is anchored to:
+A strip of copper PCB is the positive rail anchoring the circuit:

 ![build_01](./assets/build_01.jpg?raw=true)